chriscrowder/my-accordion-work/README.md

 # Brian's Accordion Work
-Just wanted to test a Gethub repo to host my code.
+I thought this would be a good way to learn collabrative workflows with repositories and to play around with code.